-The computer program you will use includes several simulations of how photons behave as they interact with atoms of gas.
-To begin, click on the Solar Energy Transfer program in the "Astronomy" folder on your Desktop.
+To begin, click on the Solar Energy Transfer program in the "MSE Astrolab Student Folder" on the Oracle VM VirtualBox desktop.
 Select Log In... from the menu and enter your name.
 Do not use punctuation marks.
 When the information is correct, click OK to continue.

-EXERCISE 1: ENERGY FLOW OUT OF THE SUN AND STARS
+EXERCISE 1: ENERGY FLOW THROUGH THE INTERIOR

-In this first exercise, the "FLOW" simulation, you will observe how a photon of light works its way up from the center of the Sun (or other star) towards its surface.
+In this first exercise, the "FLOW" simulation, you will observe how a photon works its way up from the center of the Sun (or other star) towards its surface.
 You will be shown a two-dimensional slice of the interior of a simulated star and observe how a photon diffuses outward from the core and how the numbers of layers of atoms used to model the simulated star affects the amount of time it takes for a photon to escape into space.
+As a result of the electron scattering and other similar processes, every time a photon interacts with matter, it is re-directed so that it travels in a new and nearly random direction.
+The resulting zig-zag path is called random walk.
+This is graphically demonstrated in the FLOW Simulation.